Bleeding during a Medical Abortion

 - Abrupt cessation of bleeding.
 This is more often due to the cervical canal blockage with the abortion products: fetal egg parts blood clots.

-- Prolonged heavy bleeding.
+- It prolonged heavy bleeding.
 The main reason is an incomplete abortion when the gestational sac parts that did not detach prevent the uterus from contracting and stopping bleeding.

 A gynecologist should be consulted to prevent more severe complications in both cases.